matthewbednarski/GmPoster/README.md

 # GmPoster

-a Spark Framework app for posting local files to a remote server for locally installed HTML5 apps.
+A [Spark Framework](http://sparkjava.com/) app for posting local files to a remote server for locally installed HTML5 apps.